-As a condition for paying sick leave after three days absence for personal illness or as the Board or Executive Director/Superintendent deem necessary in other cases, the Board or Executive Director/Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a chiropractic physician licensed under the Medical Practice Act, (3) a licensed advanced practice registered nurse who has a written collaborative agreement with a collaborating physician that authorizes the advanced practice registered nurse to perform health examinations, (4) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (5) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
+As a condition for paying sick leave after three days absence for personal illness or as the Board or Executive Director/Superintendent deem necessary in other cases, the Board or Executive Director/Superintendent may require that the staff member provide a certificate from: (1) a physician licensed in Illinois to practice medicine and surgery in all its branches, (2) a mental health professional licensed in Illinois providing ongoing care or treatment to the staff member, (3) a chiropractic physician licensed under the Medical Practice Act, (4) a licensed advanced practice registered nurse, (5) a licensed physician assistant who has been delegated the authority to perform health examinations by his or her supervising physician, or (6) if the treatment is by prayer or spiritual means, a spiritual adviser or practitioner of the employee's faith.
 If the Board or Executive Director requires a certificate during a leave of less than three days for personal illness, CASE shall pay the expenses incurred by the employee.